-To assist the District Wellness Committee in ensuring that the District fulfills the requirements of this policy, a District level School Health Coordinator (Designated District Official) shall be appointed.
+To assist the District Wellness Committee in ensuring that the District fulfills the requirements of this policy, a District Level School Health Coordinator (Designated District Official) shall be appointed.
+In addition, a school level School Health Coordinator shall be appointed who shall be responsible for assisting the District Level School Health Coordinator in ensuring that each school fulfills the requirements of this policy.